Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 where $d$ is the depth, $X_k (xy)$ are static covariates i.e. the covariates that do not change in time, and $X_p (xyt)$ are spatiotemporal covariates i.e. covariates that change with time.
 Here we can assume that the static covariates are mainly landform and lithology: these have probably not changed significantly in the last 100 years.
 Land cover, land use and climate, on the other hand, have probably changed drastically in the last 100 years and have to be represented with a time-series of images.
 There are, indeed, several time-series data sets now available that can be used to represent land cover dynamics:

-*  [HYDE 3.2 Historic land use data set](ftp://ftp.pbl.nl/hyde/hyde3.2/) [@klein2011hyde]: portrays the distribution of major agricultural systems from 10,000 BC (pre-historic no landuse condition) to the present time.
-10 categories of land use have been represented: total cropping, total grazing, pasture (improved grazingland), rangeland (unimproved grazingland), total rainfed cropping, total irrigated cropping, with further subdivisions for rice and non-rice cropping systems for both rainfed and irrigated cropping.
+*  [HYDE 3.2 Historic land use data set](ftp://ftp.pbl.nl/hyde/hyde3.2/) [@klein2011hyde]: portrays the distribution of major agricultural systems from 10,000 BC (pre-historic no land-use condition) to the present time.
+10 categories of land use have been represented: total cropping, total grazing, pasture (improved grazing-land), rangeland (unimproved grazing-land), total rainfed cropping, total irrigated cropping, with further subdivisions for rice and non-rice cropping systems for both rainfed and irrigated cropping.

 *  [CRU TS2.1 climatic surfaces](http://www.ipcc-data.org/observ/clim/) for period 1960--1990 [@harris2014updated].

-*  [UNEP-WCMC Generalised Original and Current Forest cover map](http://www.unep-wcmc.org/resources-and-data/generalised-original-and-current-forest) showing global dynamics of forest cover.
+*  [UNEP-WCMC Generalized Original and Current Forest cover map](http://www.unep-wcmc.org/resources-and-data/generalised-original-and-current-forest) showing global dynamics of forest cover.

 All these layers are available only at a relatively coarse resolution of 10 km, but then cover longer time spans.
 Note also that, since these are time-series images, spatiotemporal overlay can take time as spatial overlay must be repeated for each time period.
 The spatiotemporal matrix file already contains the results of overlay, so that we can focus directly on building spatiotemporal models of OCD e.g.: